 Please note that other than the comments, which are owned by their respective authors, the material on this site is Copyright (C) 2001-20XX by Tom Radcliffe, and licensed under Creative Commons attribution non-commercial terms:

 This work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.

 This is the home for my writing, which has been hitherto scattered all over the Web.

 Who am I?
 That’s a complicated question.
 A woman I once dated described me as an onion.
 Although I don’t think I ever actually made her cry.

 I’m a scientist before all else.
 Some people say that science can’t explain everything.
 Those people are nuts: science can’t explain anything.
-Science is the discipline of publicly testing ideas by systematic observation and controlled experiment.
+Science is the discipline of publicly testing ideas by systematic observation, controlled experiment and Bayesian inference.
 “Public” means, “published”.
 If you don’t publish your work somewhere it ain’t quite science.
 In any case, does that sound like an explanation of anything?
 It doesn’t to me.

 The sciences–physics, biology, geology, etc–explain some stuff, but science does not.
 It’s just a discipline.
 It’s not a method.
 Like any discipline, formal methods are useful, like katas.
 Katas are great ways to prepare yourself for the real thing.
 But don’t think for a moment that katas are all you need to really fight.